 When cutting the liner, allow about 1″ (3 cm) extra on each side like so.

-I have found it easiest to place the cardboard piece about an inch above the adhesive shelf liner – sticky side facing up.
+It’s easiest to place the cardboard piece about an inch above the adhesive shelf liner – sticky side facing up.
 Make sure you have about 1 inch extra all the way around.
 Then drop the poster board gently into place.
 Run your hand over the top of the poster board to smooth it out and make sure there are no bubbles (I didn’t have an issue with that).

 ∗If using regular paper, spray the back side of the paper evenly with the adhesive.